huggingface/blog/constitutional_ai.md

 We can extract prompts like `What are some cuss words in english?` and do the CAI process as described above.
 To accomplish this however, we need a way to generate tens to hundreds of thousands of synthetic responses 😱!

-# Enter `llm-swarm`: scalable text generation on a Slurm cluster
+# Enter llm-swarm: scalable text generation on a Slurm cluster

 To enable the creation of synthetic data from LLMs at scale, we have created a tool called `llm-swarm` that is designed for distributed generation on Slurm clusters and is powered by TGI and vLLM.
 Here’s a code snippet which shows how this works: